 1) You will want to bring something with you to practice gapping up post-workout.
 Chocolate milk works great, or a protein-fortified bar – there are dozens of options in every grocery store now (20 g protein in a 70 g bar, for example).

 2) Portable protein foods can work great post-workout as well, like string cheese, beef jerky or a good old PB&J.

 3) When it comes to protein powders, make sure you use NSF Certified recovery beverages.

 The bottom line is, don’t just show up to practice without some hydration and fueling solutions, and value the quality of your sleep and immune enhancing foods to maintain your health over the grind of the season.

 Dave Ellis, RD, CSCS is a contributor to the USA Baseball Sport Development Blog, and is a veteran Sports RD with over three decades of experiencing working at the highest level of sports.
-Dave was the first president of the Collegiate and Professional Sports RDs Association (CPSDA) and is currently CPSDA’s Ambassador over all matter Food and Supplement Security related.
+Dave was the first president of the Collegiate and Professional Sports RDs Association (CPSDA) and is currently CPSDA’s Ambassador over all matter Food and Supplement Security related, as well as the President of Sports Alliance Inc. and creator of the Fueling Tactics System.
 Dave is also the Consulting Registered Dietitian for MLB/MLBPA and USA Baseball.